ninjix/ansible-role-minecraft/README.md

 Role Name
 =========

-This role deploys a minecraft server on Ubuntu linux.
+This role deploys a minecraft server on Debian based system (Debian and Ubuntu).

 Requirements
 ------------